-The post purchase price allocation adjustments in 2007 are attributable to inventory charge-offs for unrentable or missing merchandise acquired in the Rent-Way acquisition, additional liabilities assumed and additional costs associated with that acquisition.
-The post purchase price allocation adjustments in 2006 are primarily attributable to the tax benefit associated with net operating losses recorded as goodwill that were deductible for tax purposes.
+The post purchase price allocation adjustments are attributable to inventory charge-offs for unrentable or missing merchandise acquired in the acquisition of Rent-Way, Inc. ("Rent-Way"), additional liabilities assumed and additional costs associated with that acquisition, and the tax benefit associated with items recorded as goodwill that were deductible for tax purposes.